 First Responders’ Unique Mental Health Needs

-First responders heroically serve our country every day by being the first to arrive on the scene of crises, disasters, emergencies, wars, and other violent events.
-As a result, first responders suffer disproportionately from exposure to trauma and trauma-related stress and other mental health effects.
+First responders heroically serve our country every day.
+By being the first to arrive on the scene of crises, disasters, emergencies, wars, and other violent events, they suffer disproportionately from exposure to trauma and trauma-related stress and other mental health effects.
 The Substance Abuse and Mental Health Administration (SAMHSA) has reported that roughly one in three (30 percent) of first responders—namely, police officers, fire fighters and emergency medical services (EMS) personnel—develop a behavioral health condition like post-traumatic stress disorder (PTSD) as a result of their job.

 PTSD in first responders is especially common because of the nature of their work.
 Just one traumatic event alone is enough to cause symptoms of PTSD, but a daily inundation of danger and tragedy?
 That, only naturally, is much more likely to trigger the condition, which is characterized by these signs and symptoms:

 - Emotional numbness

 - Avoidance of people, places or things that remind you of the trauma